cerner/cerner_tomcat/README.md

 #### web_app

 A web application to be included in the tomcat installation.
 The name of the sub-resource should be the context root to be used for the application.
-This sub-resource also has `cookbook_file`, `remote_file`, and `template` sub-resources just like those listed above.
+This sub-resource also accepts `cookbook_file`, `remote_file`, and `template` sub-resources just like those listed above.

 Parameters: